wp-plugins/the-casengo-chat-widget/readme.txt

 == Screenshots ==

-1. See the Live Chat button implemented
-2. Plugin admin page of Casengo Live Chat widget
+1. Plugin admin page of Casengo Live Chat widget
-3. Overviewing the Casengo agent inbox
+2. See the Live Chat button implemented
+3. Configure the chat window the way you want it
 4. Handling a customer inquiry
+5. Handling a customer inquiry
+6. Connect your Twitter account to Casengo
+7. Add Twitter keywords to your Casengo account
+8. Twitter overview in Casengo
+9. Overviewing the Casengo agent inbox
+10. Connect your Facebook account
+11. Connecting your mailbox to Casengo
+12. Adding a mailbox to Casengo
+13. Adding categories to your knowledgebase
+14. Reporting information

 == Changelog ==